 Word spread of the geeky kid in the library who tells fortunes, and soon there was a mob of youngsters waiting for me at the library every day.
 The library became my ‘psychic parlor’ and a refuge for all the teenage angst of the senior girls.
 But my newfound fame was short-lived, because the crowding and noise got so out of hand that the school’s librarian had no other choice but to put an end to it.
 She also sent me to the headmaster’s office, where I received a beating with one of the canes from his extensive collection - for being a disruptive influence, and for doing “the devil’s work.”
 The following week, at Monday morning assembly, he read from scripture and sternly warned the student body against the evils of witchcraft and satanism.
 I was just thankful he never called my parents.

 Then, just as suddenly as it came, the feeling was gone.
 I came to an exhausted halt, drenched in perspiration, yet utterly calm and relieved.
-This inexplicable incident was soon forgotten, but in recent years I accidentally recovered its true meaning, after sharing some my childhood experiences with a fellow psychic.
+This inexplicable incident was soon forgotten, but in recent years I accidentally discovered its true meaning, after sharing some of my childhood experiences with a fellow psychic.
 I had never made the connection before, but after doing some further research, I soon realized that a few months after my panic episode, on the afternoon of May 20th, 1983, at least 16 people were killed and about 130 injured in a car bomb explosion in Pretoria.
 The explosion happened outside the Nedbank Square building on Church Street, at the height of the city's rush hour…just a few steps away from where I had been standing on that day when that dreadful panic attack hit me!
 So much for psychic overload and being an energy sponge.
 To this day I wonder if I could have made a difference at the time, had I been more empowered with a better understanding of why I was experiencing these bizarre things.

 In my early 20’s, I was referred to a therapist by my doctor, in the hope of overcoming my anxiety.
 It was a miraculous synchronicity that I went to see this particular therapist, because he just happened to be a mainstream psychologist who was also interested in alternative spirituality, energy work and holistic healing.
 For obvious reasons, he never admitted any of this to me at the time, I only figured it out many years later.
 Instead of just doing the usual psychotherapy, we also did past life regression and energy healing.
 At the time I did not understand what he was trying to accomplish; I thought he was teaching me some kind of self-hypnosis.
 And I thought his therapeutic skills sucked, because he spent most of his time sitting back in his armchair with his eyes closed.